tilemill-project/tilemill/_posts/docs/guides/0203-01-01-selectors.md

 ---
 {% include prereq.html %}

 CartoCSS styles are constructed by applying blocks of style rules to groups of objects.
+Style blocks are bounded by curly braces (`{}`) and contain various style properties and values. _Selectors_ are what allow you restrict these styles to specific layers or groups of objects within layers.

-## Simple selectors
+## Simple Selectors

+### By ID

 <img src='/tilemill/assets/pages/layer-id.png' class='fig-right' />